-WORKPLACE NOTICE A notice must be posted in a central location in the workplace informing einforming empiriforming employees of their rights under the law.
-The notice in Language.
+WORKPLACEWORKPLACE NOTICE A notice must be posted in a central location in the workplace informing einforming empinforming employees of their rights under the law.
+The notice n Language.
 Language.
+It must also be availableLanguage.
 It must also be available to non-English sp

 TRAINING Employers must provide an annual Employers must provide an annual training program withwith toxic or hazardous substances.
-New employees must receivith toxic or hazardous substances to days from date of hire.
+New employees must receivith toxic or hazardous substances days from date ofdays from date of hire.
 The training program must bedays from date of hire.
 The training program must bedays from date of hire.
 The training program must bedays from date of hire.
 The training program must bedays from date of hire.
 The training program must bedays from date of hire.
-The training program must be days from date of hire.
-The training program must be
+The training include include an explanation of employee rights, include an explanation of employee rights, the MSDS covercovering covering toxic covering toxic or hazardous substances used, handled or stored in applicableapplicable protective equipment, dothing and labeling of substances that are carcinappl mutagenic, mutagenic, teratogenic or neurotoxic.mutagenic, teratogenic or neurotoxic.
+The employerment instruction which must be given with payinstruction which must be given with pay during theins

-MATERIAL SAFETY DATA SHEET (MSDS) The The Material Safe document document that document that provides information on each document that provides informatio inin the woin the workplace.
-An employee or his or her designated representative has the right in the obtain obtain and exaxnine the MSDS for any toxic or hazardous sobtain and exaxnine the MSDS employee "is", "may be" or "has been" exposed, if the employee's request is made to the employer myriting.
+MATERIAL MATERIAL SAFETY DATA SHEET (MSDS) The The Materi The Material Safe documentdocument thatdocument that provides information on each document that provides informatio inin the workplace.
+An employee or his or her designated representative has the right in the obtainobtain and exaxnine the MSDS for any toxic or hazardous sobtain and exaxnine the MSDS for any toxic or hazardous sobtain and exaxnine the MSDS employeeemployee "is", "may be" or "has been" exposed, if the employee's request is made to the employeremployer in writing.
 After four working days from the dateemployer in writing.
-After femployee can refuse to work with the substance when two conditions exist:
+After four working two conditions exist:

-- 1. The employer fails to furnish the employee with an MSDS and - 2.2. the employer fails 2. the employer fails to furnish the employee with proof that the employer has 2 diligent efforts to obtain an MSDS, either frodiligent efforts effort
+1. The employer fails to furnish the employee with an MSDS and

+2.2. the employer fails2. the employer fails to furnish the employee with proof that the employer has2 diligent diligent efforts to obtain an MSDS, either frodiligent efforts to obtain an MSDS, eith Commissioner of Labor and Industries.